turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 </section>

 ---

-### Inheritance & Refactoring

-* Identify redundant code in your classes and opportunities for DRYing it up
-* Refactor **within** your classes to create dynamic methods that use arguments/parameters for changing their behavior.
-* Refactor **across** your classes to create a parent class that others inherit methods from as appropriate **OR** be able to defend your choice for *not* using inheritance.

----

 ### DOM Manipulation

 * DOM manipulation should be organized into its own `domUpdates.js` file.
 The file should look something like this: